adamant/adamant.language.reference/ideas-considering.md

 ## Rename `for` Loop to `foreach`

 The `foreach` keyword seems to read better.
 Compare "for child in children" to "for each child in children".
 The keyword `for` reads better for counted loops.
 Compare "for i equals 1 to 10" to "for each i equal 1 to 10".
 Of course, there is the mixed case "for each i in 1 to 10" which is unclear.

-## Change Divergent Function Type to `never`

-This is what TypeScript uses for it.
-The other common name is `nothing` but that would read as equaivalent to a return void function.
-The disadvantage of never is that it might read strangly if we used the type somewhere else.